-June 13th - June 19th, 2015
+June 13th - June 19th, 2023

 Instructor: Andy Cook

 This workshop involves very little trail hiking, most shooting locations will be just beyond the parking lot.
 Walking surfaces on the edge of parking lots and those beyond the parking lots are generally uneven, hiking boots are recommended.
 The elevation range of our shooting locations is 6,000 to 8,000 ft.
-Please consult with your doctor before attending our workshop or venturing to higher elevations.
+Please consult with a doctor before attending our workshop or venturing to higher elevations.

 Proper hydration is a must at higher elevations.
 Without it one will lose strength, energy and may develop a severe headache.
 To avoid dehydration one MUST drink beyond one's thirst; drink even though not thirsty.
-We will provide bottled water in the field, please drink it.

 Be prepared for possible temperature